 Over the past two decades, I’ve helped countless clients plan and implement campaigns for their company anniversaries and business milestones.
-And based on what I’ve learned in this highly-specialized niche, I understand it’s a once-in-a-generation task that’s a challenge for even the most seasoned communicators and marketers.
-Not all of us have the luxury of launching our campaign with a Super Bowl ad, but here are five insights anyone planning their company or brand’s anniversary needs to know.
+And based on what I’ve learned in this highly specialized niche, I understand it’s a once-in-a-generation task that’s a challenge for even the most seasoned communicators and marketers.
+Not all of us have the luxury of launching our campaign with a Super Bowl ad, like the NFL did.
+Regardless, the NFL has some valuable tips that it will share at this year’s event.
+In the meantime, here are five things anyone planning their brand’s anniversary needs to know.

 This may sound obvious.
-Yet, we repeatedly find that smart and sophisticated communicators and marketers who work for some of the most admired companies and brands in the world ditch a lot of 101 best practices when it comes to anniversaries.
+However, we repeatedly find that smart and sophisticated communicators and marketers who work for some of the most admired companies and brands in the world ditch basic best practices when it comes to anniversaries.
 They tend to get very tactical very quickly.

-The best anniversaries use the milestone to effectively propel efforts that the organization is already engaged in to drive business goals, such as increasing employee retention, driving sales, deepening intermediary and supplier relationships, changing a company culture or setting a direction for the future.
-Of course, the most compelling company anniversaries use the milestone to show not only where the company has come from, but where it’s going.
+The best anniversaries help propel existing efforts to drive business goals, such as increasing employee retention, driving sales, deepening intermediary and supplier relationships, changing a company culture, and setting a direction for the future.
+The most compelling company anniversaries show not only where the company has come from, but also where it’s going.

-One thing I’ve learned?
-There’s no shared definition of what constitutes “early.”
-Starting early doesn’t mean the month or quarter before.
-Planning and executing a successful anniversary campaign typically requires a minimum of 18 months, and ideally two to three years.
-Sure, it can be done much faster, but there’s exponentially more stress.
-And the tactical options and opportunities are diminished when it’s pulled together within a year or less.
-As Karen Kozak, global brand director at Cargill and speaker at the 2018 Anniversary Marketing Summit, said: “Get buy-in and get it early, especially from the most senior levels.”
+Starting early doesn’t mean the month or quarter before the milestone year.
+Planning a successful anniversary campaign typically requires a minimum of 18 months, and ideally two to three years.
+Sure, it can be done much faster, but there’s exponentially more stress, and the tactical options and opportunities are diminished when it’s pulled together within a year or less.
+As Kate Nason of Intel said at the 2019 Anniversary Marketing Summit: “The biggest challenge we had was the short time frame that we had to execute.”

 One of the most common missteps is focusing on the year as a central message.
 The vast majority of your target audiences don’t care that you’ve turned 75 or 100 or 350.
 It’s what you did to get to where you are today that matters.
-Stories and other forms of authentic content drawn from the past help enunciate key messages for today and tomorrow.
+Stories drawn from the past help enunciate key messages for today and tomorrow.
 The NFL’s “100-Year Game” didn’t focus on the fact that the League is turning 100.
 It focused on the iconic players who shaped its first century.
-Notably, it also prominently included women because of their participation in the game today and their importance to its future.
+Notably, the message prominently included women because of their participation in the game today and their importance to its future.

 Follow these five tips, and you’ll have a strong foundation to make the most of your milestone.
 Then the real work begins, because like any campaign, execution is where the rubber meets the road.